ihmeuw/vivarium_research/docs/source/models/causes/neonatal/neonatal_encephalopathy.rst

 +++++

 The Level 4 neonatal conditions included in the MNCNH Portfolio model are closely linked to the :ref:`Overall Neonatal Disorders Model <2021_cause_neonatal_disorders_mncnh>`.
-Since the LBWSG Risk Factor has an effect on overall neonatal mortality, this subcause will have a baseline mortality fraction that can be combined with the overall mortality risk to determine the population mortality risk for individuals with a given LBWSG exposure.
-This might then be further individualized based on treatment coverage and efficacy, to ensure that individuals who have access to a specific existing or hypothetical treatment have a lower risk of mortality.
+Since the LBWSG Risk Factor has an effect on overall neonatal mortality, this subcause will define a birth-weight- and gestational-age-specific cause specific mortality rate that the Overall Neonatal Disorders Model can use.
+This risk-specific CSMR might then be further individualized based on treatment coverage and efficacy, to ensure that individuals who have access to a treatment like emergency C-section have a lower risk of mortality from neonatal encephalopathy than those who do not.

 Assumptions and Limitations